neilSchroeder/cms-ecal-scales-and-smearings/README.md

 ## To Do
 Add python/condor_helper.py to offer a default/automated method of submitting the job to condor
 Add ignore feature to python/nll_wClass.py

+## Credit

+Thanks to Shervin Nourbahksh, Peter Hansen, and Rajdeep Chatterjee for development on the previous scales and smearings code in ECALELF.
+Thanks to Rajdeep Chatterjee for input on and review of this code.

+## Contact

+should something arise in which I must be contacted you can reach me at
+schr1077@umn.edu